Graduate program frequently asked questions

-Will I receive help with relocation?
+Will I receive help to relocate to Canberra?

-We do not provide assistance for international relocations, but if you return to Australia from overseas, we will provide assistance from your nominated state or territory capital to Canberra.
+We do not provide relocation assistance for international relocations, but if you return to Australia from overseas, we will support your move from your nominated state or territory capital city to Canberra.

 I missed out last year, should I apply again?

 Yes.
-Candidates interested in working with DFAT, particularly those who are completing their studies or undertaking relevant work experience, should consider applying again in future.
+Candidates interested in working at DFAT, particularly those who are completing their studies or undertaking relevant work experience, should consider applying again in future.

-- critical and curious thinkers
+- are critical and curious thinkers

-- candidates who display professionalism and high ethical standards.
+- display professionalism and high ethical standards.